benmezger/benmezger/README.md

-My name is Benjamin Mezger, I am a software engineers lost in a world of code and numbers. \
+My name is Benjamin Mezger, a software engineer lost in a world of code and numbers. \
-I am a graduate computer scientist, interested in open source, operating systems, and computer architecture. \
+I am a graduate computer scientist interested in open source, operating systems, and computer architecture. \
-I am currently studying a master's in multicore systems.
+I am currently studying for a master's in multicore and fault-tolerant systems in RISC-V.

 I enjoy writing posts and publishing my notes in my [blog](https://seds.nl). \
 If you are interested in my professional career, check out my [CV](https://seds.nl/files/Benjamin_Mezger_CV.pdf). \